-Creating a Safe Space: Addressing the Psychological Safety of Healthcare Workers manuscript provides a comprehensive overview of what peer support is available in Canada and internationally.
-It outlines best practice guidelines, tools and resources, to assist policy makers, accreditation bodies, regulators and healthcare leaders can use to assess the support needs of healthcare workers.
+The Creating a Safe Space: Addressing the Psychological Safety of Healthcare Workers manuscript provides a comprehensive overview of what peer support is available in Canada and internationally.
+The Manuscript outlines best practice guidelines, tools, and resources that policy makers, accreditation bodies, regulators and healthcare leaders can use to assess the support needs of healthcare workers.
 The